North Terminal Garage

 The North Terminal Garage is a historic parking garage on 600 Commercial Street in the North End of Boston, Massachusetts.
 The three-story concrete garage was built in 1925 to a design by Little & Russell.
 It is a rare surviving parking facility from such an early date, and is further notable as the site of the Great Brink's Robbery on January 17, 1950.
 The building was listed on the National Register of Historic Places in 1997.

-A plaque on the front of the building identifies it as the site on which "illuminating gas was first commercially manufactured in New England in 1828."